BxCppDev/bxdecay0/README.rst

 given emission  cone.
 See  the ``documentation/PostGenEventOps/MDL/`` directory for  more informations.
 The ``test_cs137_mdl``  function in the ``bxdecay0/testing/test_decay0_generator.cxx`` program illustrates the use of this feature.
-This mechanism also propose a few more feature to bias a generated event with respect to the emission direction of the primary particles.
+This mechanism also proposes a few more features to bias a generated event with respect to the emission direction of the primary particles.